 How to apply

-To be considered to be a Student Ambassador, students will need to complete and return the application form (.docx) to firstname.lastname@example.org.
-Those who are shortlisted after the application stage will be invited to an assessment centre on 15, 16 or 17 October.
+To apply, please complete and return the application form (.docx) to email@example.com.
+If you are shortlisted after the application stage, you will be invited to an assessment centre on 24, 25 or 26 March.
 Please see the section below for more information about Assessment Centres.

-Assessment Centres are held every year and provide prospective Ambassadors with the chance to demonstrate a range of skills.
+We recruit Student Ambassadors in autumn and spring each year using Assessment Centres.
 We know that interviews don’t always show the best of people, especially when nerves kick in, so we introduced Assessment Centres to allow everyone an opportunity to shine.
 Our next Assessment Centre will take place in April 2020.